bogdanpolak/class-helpers/README.md

 ## Unit testing

 One of the important purposes of using class helpers is to learn how to write unit tests.
 This repository contains a sample DUnitX test project for the included helpers.
 I encourage to start analyzing this collection from opening and executing this project.
 Unit test sets can be easily expanded to provide better (tighter) test coverage.
-To have better unit testing experience I suggest to install the best TDD Delphi IDE extension: [TestInsight](https://bitbucket.org/sglienke/testinsight/wiki/Home) - very productive platform of working with unit test project (glory to the author!
-Stefan Glienke).
+To have better unit testing experience I suggest to install the best TDD Delphi IDE extension: **TestInsight** - very productive platform of working with unit test project.
+Glory to its author - Stefan Glienke!.
+Link to the TestInsight repo: [go to the Bitbucket site](https://bitbucket.org/sglienke/testinsight/wiki/Home)

-Sample unit test can be found in `tests` repository folder.
-[Jump to this folder ...](https://github.com/bogdanpolak/class-helpers/tree/master/tests)
+Sample unit test can be found in `tests` repository folder - [go to that location](tests/)

 Sample test of `TStringGrid` class helper `ColsWidth` method: